JohannesNakayama/tsh/notes/roadmap.md

 ## Next Steps

+- [ ] install package via home manager and start using

 - [ ] how are migrations packaged when compiling the program? do I have to put them into the data dir too?

 - [ ] add logging/tracing